hubmapconsortium/neo4j-docker/README.md

 ## Update base image

-Both the `dev` and `test` versions are based on the `hubmap/neo4j-base-image:latest` image.
+Both the `dev`, `test`, and `stage` versions are based on the `hubmap/neo4j-base-image:latest` image.
 If you need to update the base image, recrerate it with

 ````
 sudo docker build -t hubmap/neo4j-base-image:latest